RoganDawes/LOGITacker/README.md

 or SPOTLIGHT.
 When those devices ship, they are already paired to the receiver.
 This is less of an issue, as an undocumented pairing mode could be triggered, anyways.

-The following video shows the concept:
+The following video shows the concept: https://youtu.be/MauTMsyphUE

-**ADD MISSING VIDEO AND LINK TO MUNIFYING HERE**
+The pre-release version of munifying could be found here: https://github.com/mame82/munifying_pre_release

 The only thing which has to be done to capture a pairing with LOGITacker and derive the link encryption key according to CVE-2019-13052, is to issue the following command: `pair sniff run`